5 Keys to a Successful Gratitude Practice

 Based on the research of effective gratitude practices, reflecting on the feeling of someone being grateful for you is more powerful than reciting those things for which you are grateful.
 For some, this can be a challenge.
 Maybe you gave someone a gift, supported a colleague through a tough time, or returned a lost dog to its owner.
 Think hard and find a poignant moment.

-Start with a story.
+Tell a good story.

 Turn the story of someone being grateful into a story.
 If there’s not a powerful one in your life, there are two things to do: create one by being good to others in a way that makes them feel grateful, and search out similar stories – even stories that you are not involved in can stimulate neural correlates of gratitude.